David Copperfield (1999 film): Part two

-David then begins to write and starts to sell his stories.
+David then begins to write and to sell his stories.
 He introduces Dora to Agnes, and Dora and David get married.
-They struggle as a young couple with getting the house in order.
-David becomes frustrated by Dora's inability to run a household, but decides to adapt himself to her and their marriage is finally as happy as it should have been.
+They struggle with getting the house in order.
+David becomes frustrated by Dora's inability to run a household, but decides to adapt himself to her, and their marriage improves.
 Dora becomes pregnant, only to suffer a miscarriage which leaves her badly weakened and bedridden.

 David eventually finds Emily in a London slum where she is being confronted by Rosa Dartle.
 Dan Peggotty also appears on the scene and promises Emily that they can start a new life in Australia.
 Emily begs David to take a letter of apology to Ham, but on his arrival at Yarmouth the town is deserted, because a fierce storm is raging and a ship is in peril.
 Ham attempts to rescue a passenger, who turns out to be Steerforth, but both are drowned.

 Back in Canterbury, Micawber reveals that he has uncovered Heep's villainous scheme which has ruined both Mr Wickfield and Betsey Trotwood.
 Wickfield summons the police and Heep is arrested.
 In thanks, Betsey Trotwood offers to pay for a fresh start for the Micawbers in Australia, but at the harbour they are faced with a policeman who has a warrant for Mr Micawber's arrest - again for unpaid debts.
 Betsey Trotwood pays off Micawber's debts, leaving him free to board the boat to Australia.
 Dan and Emily join the Micawbers on the voyage.
 Peggotty insists that the news of Ham's death be kept from Emily until she is strong enough to cope.
 Dan invites his sister to join him in Australia, but she chooses to stay in England with David and Dora.
 Another passenger on the ship is Heep, one of a group of convicts in chains being loaded for penal transportation.

 Dora’s health is declining and then she dies with Agnes at her bedside.
 In his grief David disappears for three years, during which time he continues to write and has his first two books published.

 On David's return to Canterbury, he realizes that he loves Agnes Wickfield.
 After much prodding, Agnes reveals that she has always been in love with David, and even had Dora's dying approval.
 They are married and within a few years have two sons.
 David receives a visit from Mr. Peggotty, back from Australia.
 He brings news that Emily has made a full recovery and that Micawber has established himself as a successful magistrate and bank manager.
 The story closes with the birth of David and Agnes's third child - a girl.
 Betsey Trotwood's wish finally comes true after some 30 years, as David decides that the baby will be christened Betsey Trotwood Copperfield, in honour of her godmother.